Log on with Domain Credentials

 When you log on from the command line, you must use a slash to escape the slash character, making the logon form DOMAIN\\username.

-When you log on a Linux, Unix, or macOS computer using your domain credentials, AD Bridge Enterprise uses the Kerberos protocol to connect to Active Directory's key distribution center, or KDC, to establish a key and to request a Kerberos ticket granting ticket (TGT).
+When you log on a Linux or Unix computer using your domain credentials, AD Bridge Enterprise uses the Kerberos protocol to connect to Active Directory's key distribution center, or KDC, to establish a key and to request a Kerberos ticket granting ticket (TGT).
 The TGT lets you log on to other computers joined to Active Directory or applications provisioned with a service principal name and be automatically authenticated with Kerberos and authorized for access through Active Directory.

 After logon, AD Bridge Enterprise stores the password in memory and securely backs it up on disk.
 You can, however, configure AD Bridge Enterprise to store logon information in a SQLite database, but it is not the default method.
 The password is used to refresh the user's Kerberos TGT and to provide NTLM-based single sign-on through the AD Bridge Enterprise GSSAPI library.
 In addition, the NTLM verifier hash, a hash of the NTLM hash, is stored to disk to handle offline logons by comparing the password with the cached credentials.